madisonostermann/graphql-shiny-template/readme.md

 This is where the template's `index.js` file comes in.

-You will need to edit a few variables:
-* `typeDefs`: a dummy schema is outlined, which should give you a good idea of how to substitute in the schema of your own database.
-* `driver`: substitute in the bolt URL and port, username, and password associated with your Neo4j database.
+You will need to substitute in the bolt URL and port, username, and password associated with your Neo4j database.
+You *do not* need to enter your database schema, as that is inferred with the `neo4j-graphql-js` package.

-Once you have substituted in the appropriate information, spin up your Neo4j databases and run this file using `node index.js`.
+Now, spin up your Neo4j databases and run this file using `node index.js`.
 Now, if you visit `http://localhost:4000` in your web browser, you'll see the *GraphQL Playground*.
 You can run some test GraphQL queries to see how it responds.

 ## 4. Connecting to the Shiny Application.